Poetry Book Society Recommendation

 Clare Pollard’s fourth collection is steeped in folktale and ballads, and looks at the stories we tell about ourselves.
 From the Pendle witch-trials in 17th-century Lancashire to the gangs of modern-day east London, Changeling takes on our myths and monsters.

 These are poems of place that journey from Zennor to Whitby, Broadstairs to Brick Lane.
 Whether relocating the traditional ballad ‘The Twa Corbies’ to war-torn Iraq, introducing us to the bearded lady Miss Lupin, or giving us a glimpse of the ‘beast of Bolton’, Changeling is a book about our relationship with the Other: fear and trust, force and freedom.

-‘Her work really is emphatically of our time, capturing the world in its beauties and horrors in writing that’s technically superb, but which also has what, if I was a sentimental chap, I’d call heart’ – Ian McMillan, The Verb.
+‘Her work really is emphatically of our time, capturing the world in its beauties and horrors in writing that’s technically superb, but which also has what, if I was a sentimental chap, I’d call heart’ – Ian McMillan, BBC Radio 3's The Verb.

 'The themes are ancient – guilt, grief, the almost unbearable com-mingling of beauty and suffering – but shown through contemporary globalised life in all its grossness and glory…Pollard’s wit, honesty and recklessness’ – Frances Leviston, Yorkshire Post.